What I Learned About Self-Quarantine From Nine Months of Chemotherapy

 5. Explore journaling and meditation to deal with increased anxiety.

 6. Most importantly, take it seriously.
-Follow the CDC and other health experts’ advice.
+Follow the advice from the CDC and other health experts.

-I recently called my doctor’s office and asked, “Am I more at risk?
+I recently called my doctor’s office and asked: “Am I more at risk?
 Why have I not heard anything from you all?
-Am I going to die if I get coronavirus?”
+Am I going to die if I get the coronavirus?”
 The response engendered both optimism and concern.
-They said that while my latest blood counts are within normal range, which means I should not be particularly more at risk currently, they recommend that I follow what the CDC’s guidelines, because that is all the information they have as well.
+They said that while my latest blood counts are within the normal range—which means I should not be particularly more at risk currently—they recommend I follow the CDC’s guidelines, because that is all the information they have as well.
 Eerie.